 Housed in the Jefferson Academic Center, the Graduate School of Geography maintains high-performance computing environments for teaching and research.
-In addition, these individual laboratories, all focused on teaching and research in environmental science, include a diverse range of field and lab equipment:
+In addition, these individual laboratories, located in Jefferson, Clark Labs, and the Lasry Center for Bioscience building, include a diverse range of field and lab equipment:

 - The Agricultural Impacts Research Group (Lyndon Estes) is equipped with two fixed-wing UAS: a Skywalker with thermal and visual and near-infrared imagers, and an RTK/PPK-capable Sensefly Ebee Plus with Sequoia+ multispectral camera.
 The group also has a suite of Arable Mark environmental sensors.